ChenS0407/test/store/plugins/case-stduy/sendmsg.md

-# **sendmsg- Universal message sending plug-in**
+# sendmsg-Universal Messaging Plugin

 ## conception

-Enterprise wechat messages and emails can be sent through the Blue Whale ESB interface.
+Enterprise wechat messages and emails can be sent through the BK ESB interface.
 Group messages can also be sent text format information and markdown information through the webhook address of the group robot. text format information also supports @group members

 ## Front-end design